 - Assign an article that was based on industry-funded research (common topics might include smoking, obesity, health effects of particular drugs or products).
 Have students check the author’s affiliations and note the funding source for the research.
 For background, have students read articles that discuss industry-funded research.
 Example: Coca-Cola Funds Scientists Who Shift Blame for Obesity Away From Bad Diets.

-Research and Writing Within a Genre
+Research Within a Genre

 - Literature Review: Have students read the literature review section of an assigned journal article.
 Then have them write a literature review with bibliography on another topic.